 What an absolute gem.

 On a very incredibly serious note.
 After googling ‘things to do in Split’ we were stunned to discover that one of the top tourist attractions is a place called ‘Froggyland.’
-Not far from the harbour in the Old Town, to put it bluntly Froggyland is a 100 year old collection of stuffed frogs, arranged into human scenarios like sitting in a classroom or at the dentist.
-Seems macabre but after reading the reviews which on Tripadvisor which had me dying of laughter when they read like this selection-
+Not far from the port in the Old Town, Froggyland is a 100 year old collection of stuffed frogs, arranged into human scenarios like sitting in a classroom or at the dentist.
+Seems macabre but after reading the reviews for Froggyland on Tripadvisor which had me dying of laughter, I was SOLD-